blorticus-go/text/README.md

-# textwrapper
+# text

-A golang module for wrapping text on word boundaries.
+A golang module for handling various text-related functions.
+Currently contains only a text wrapping function set.

 ## Synopsis